TrantorHF/cc1541/README.md

   files
 * -L switch added to create directory entries without writing a file
-* -a switch added to print a cc1541 commandline that re-creates the directory art of the given disk image
+* -a switch added to print a cc1541 command line that re-creates the directory art of the given disk image
 * -T now also allows a number as parameter
 * Files with file type DEL will now actually be written, use